MikePooh/waveshare_touch_drv/README.md

 If version is >= 5 this driver might not be suitable however you can modify it.

 This driver may be needed to those who use Linux distros with Legacy Kernels < 4.
 Since in new Kernels this tocuhscreen supports right from a box.

+There is a new touchscreen module in rev 3.1 of present dispaly
+Because of it X_RATIO and Y_RATIO was added
+Recommeneded values are 0.78 and 0.8 respectively

 Inforamtion sources:
 https://github.com/bsteinsbo/rpi_touch_driver